It’s all about the brain science

 The 5 Ways to Wellbeing are a good guide to looking after yourself.

 Emotions are controlled by different levels of chemicals in the brain.
-The ones you need to know about are
+Click on the buttons below to learn about the ones you need to know.

 - Serotonin – helps stabilise mood and is responsible for our feeling of wellbeing and happiness